xbeat/Machine-Learning/README.md

 The Receiver Operating Characteristic (ROC) curve and Area Under the Curve (AUC) are essential tools for evaluating binary classification models.
 They help assess a model's ability to distinguish between classes across various classification thresholds.

+## Normal Distribution in Data Science

+Probability Distributions in Data Science

+Probability distributions are fundamental concepts in statistics and data science.
+They describe the likelihood of different outcomes in a random event or experiment.
+Understanding these distributions is crucial for data analysis, machine learning, and statistical inference.
+Let's explore some of the most common probability distributions and their applications.

 ## Dunder Methods in Python

 Introduction to Dunder Methods in Python